Reporting of outcomes

 - used to identify whether operating loss applications are required by the entities that receive DCB and CDAB funding

-- voluntary, however, entities that receive DCB funding should include this note in their entity’s financial statements to provide a clear read with their entity’s Portfolio Budget Statements and Portfolio Additional Estimates Statements.
+- included in their entity’s financial statements to ensure alignment with their Portfolio Budget Statements and Portfolio Additional Estimates Statements.

 Disclosure requirements

-In preparing the net cash appropriation arrangements note, entities are required to disclose the following expenses.
+In preparing the net cash appropriation arrangements note, entities are required to disclose the following.
 For:

 - entities with a DCB:

-- the note must show depreciation/amortisation expenses excluding amounts related to assets/functions funded through cost recovery arrangements or external revenue
+- depreciation/amortisation expenses excluding amounts related to assets/functions funded through cost recovery arrangements or external revenue

 - include a footnote explaining the amount of depreciation/amortisation expenses that have been excluded from the note and the assets/functions they relate to.